quant-daddy/graphql-eventbus/website/docs/tour/create-your-bus/create-rabbitmq-bus.md

 # RabbitMQEventBus

-Let's start by creating a bus using [RabbitMQ](https://www.rabbitmq.com/getstarted.html) as the message broker.
+Let create a bus that uses [RabbitMQ](https://www.rabbitmq.com/getstarted.html) as the message broker.

-We define a class that use `RabbitMQ` as the message broker.
+We define our custom class, `RabbitMQEventBus` that use `RabbitMQ` as the message broker.
 In the constructor function, we create an instance of `GraphQLEventbus` class.
 While most of the constructor argument fields are simply passed to the `GraphQLEventbus`, we have to implement the custom logic publishing, subscribing, and initialization for `RabbitQM`.
 First, we create a topic exchange (idempotent operation) and initialize consume and publish channel depending on if instance of the bus publisher and/or consumes (see the `init` method).

 - Step 1: We publish an event with the routing key as the name of the topic.
 The `baggage`, which is an object with the event payload and the metadata is serialized string using `JSON.stringify` and published as a buffer.